 Bilateral blindness with exophthalmos on the right and enophthalmos on the left.
 Recent head injury.

 0 images remaining

 Buphthalmos is the descriptive term for generalized enlargement of the globe usually seen in infants and young children due to the presence of congenital glaucoma.
-The name derives from the Greek referring to the bulging eyes of cows (i.e. bull's eye).
-It is contrasted with Staphyloma characterised by focal thinning of the choroid leading to local bulging of the globe.
+The name derives from the Ancient Greek referring to the bulging eyes of cows (i.e. bull's eye).
+It is contrasted with staphyloma characterized by focal thinning of the choroid leading to local bulging of the globe.

-Phthisis bulbi is the descriptive term for a shrunken, non-functional globe.
+Phthisis bulbi is the descriptive term for an atrophic, non-functional globe.
 It can result from severe eye disease, inflammation and injury including eye surgery.
-The name phthisis indicates a progressively wasting or consumptive condition (and is also applied to tuberculosis)
+The word phthisis, from Ancient Greek, indicates a progressively wasting or consumptive condition (and is also applied to tuberculosis).